 All great conversations are a two-way street, which is why Loom recipients can always reply to a video message with their own loom.
 It’s also possible to include text comments and emojis to interact with the content.

 All looms remain in a cloud-based personal library, and you can access them anytime and anywhere.
 And you’ll always be able to share them freely with your teammates.
 Don’t worry if an employee leaves your company—their looms will live on, so the organization retains valuable company knowledge as your team evolves.

-What’s more, you don’t need to be at your computer to record your Mac screen.
 Loom is fully compatible with all iOS devices, so wherever you go, Loom goes too.